China says both sides will lose from conflict with US

 “Hopefully we’ll continue to see both sides working very hard for peace and prosperity in our region.”

-China’s island building programme in the South China Sea has irked neighbours — many of whom also have claims to parts of the sea — and caused global concern.
+China’s island building program in the South China Sea has irked neighbors—many of whom also have claims to parts of the sea—and caused global concern.

-The Philippine defence secretary Delfin Lorenzana said Tuesday Manila expects China to try to build on a reef off the coast of the Philippines, adding this would be “unacceptable” in the flashpoint waterway.
+The Philippine defense secretary Delfin Lorenzana said Tuesday Manila expects China to try to build on a reef off the coast of the Philippines, adding this would be “unacceptable” in the flashpoint waterway.